Baccalauréat: Baccalauréat général (Pre-2019 reform)

 Another terminology is sometimes used that pertains to the curriculum before 1994, which further divided two of the séries.
 Until then, it was possible to sit for a bac C or D (which comprise the current S), a bac B (currently ES), or a bac A1, A2 or A3 (which comprise the current L).
 People who passed the baccalauréat before the reform still use that terminology in referring their diploma.

 The baccalauréat permits students to sit exams in over forty languages, including French regional languages such as Alsatian, Breton, Catalan or Norman.

 Baccalauréat général : série Littéraire (L)

 Students in the L stream prepare for careers in education, linguistics, literature, philosophy, public service, politics, sociology, management, business administration, law, and economics.
-The main and important subjects of this stream are Economics & Social Sciences, History & Geography, and Mathematics.
 They also have interests in the arts.
 The most important subjects in the literary stream are Philosophy, French language, Literature, Arts and other Languages, usually English, German and Spanish.

 Baccalauréat général : série Scientifique (S)

 The S stream prepares students for work in scientific fields such as medicine, engineering and the natural sciences.
 Science students must specialise in Mathematics, Physics & Chemistry, Computer Science or Earth & Life Sciences.
 Students in this stream must generally have a good result in Physics & Chemistry, Mathematics, Earth & Life Sciences and, if available, Engineering Sciences and Computer Science.